Child Support Case Types

 Parents have a duty under California state law to support their children.
 The court generally sets your child support based upon California state guidelines.
 There are several factors that go into the calculation of child support including the amount of money earned by each party, the actual custodial timeshare (hours in a week each party sees the children), tax status of the parties, additional children supported by either party, childcare costs, healthcare costs paid, and mortgage interest and property tax.

-R & S Law Group, LLP can assist you with your child support regardless of the type of child support case and regardless of the issue.
+R & S Law Group, APC can assist you with your child support regardless of the type of child support case and regardless of the issue.
 Our experienced attorneys are available for a free child support calculation over the phone or to answer any other questions you may have regarding your child support.

 R & S Law Group offers representation in the following areas: